choria-io/website/blog/content/post/2019/09/18/external_agents.md

  * have no DDL validators
  * have no way to set default data in requests

-These missing features all worked fine for the ruby agents though - since the MCollective compatability layer would just start up a subset of old MCollective on demand and so gain access to its versions of all of the above features.
+These missing features all worked fine for the Ruby agents though - since the MCollective compatability layer would just start up a subset of old MCollective on demand and so gain access to its versions of all of the above features.
 We did not need any of it.

 In the last 3 weeks we addressed most of these missing features in the pure go daemon: